 Fear of failure

-SAD is also characterised by a person’s fear of negative assessment, which they expect as a result of failure.
+SAD is also characterized by a person’s fear of negative assessment, which they expect as a result of a failure.
 For such a person, performance means:

 - controlling their emotions